TaraTritt/dapp-starter/README.md

 * [Next.js](https://github.com/zeit/next.js/) - a minimalist framework for server side rendered React applications

-  * To add another page just add another .js file under pages with a React component.
-It can be navigated to via localhost:3000/sample for a pages/sample.js file

 * [React](https://github.com/facebook/react) - a JavaScript library to build dynamic single page applications

   ```javascript